Overview

 What to expect from your doctor

-Your doctor is likely to ask you questions such as:
+Your healthcare professional will likely ask you questions such as:

 - Have you recently been ill?